peternsilva/galvanize-bookshelf-solution/4_authentication_authorization.md

 # Authentication and Authorization

-In this assignment, you'll build a user authentication system for your RESTful, database-driven, HTTP server.
+In this assignment, you'll build authentication and authorization systems for your RESTful, database-driven, HTTP server.

 ## Migrations